 - Blending happens in the Layers panel.
-If you don't see the Layers panel, make sure you're in the Expert Mode.
-In the Menu Bar, choose Window > Layers. - All photos in their original state have only one layer.
+If you don't see the Layers panel, in the Menu Bar choose Window > Layers. - All photos in their original state have only one layer.
 But you must have at least two layers to blend.
 If you have only one layer, the Blend Mode menu at the top of the Layers panel will be grayed out and unavailable. - If you create another layer by duplicating the original layer, the Blend Mode menu becomes available.
-To duplicate a layer, in the Menu Bar choose Layer > Duplicate Layer, and click OK to the dialog box. - Open the Blend Mode menu and choose a blend mode.

-- Each blending mode does a specific kind of blend: The selected layer will blend with the layer or layers below and create a new look.
+To duplicate a layer, in the Menu Bar choose Layer > Duplicate Layer, and click OK to the dialog box. - Open the Blend Mode menu and choose a blend mode. - Each blending mode does a specific kind of blend: The selected layer will blend with the layer or layers below and create a new look.
 Sometimes you'll like the look, and sometimes you won't.
-In my example, Multiply made my image too dark, and Soft Light gave it more contrast, which made my photo look better. - Adjust the opacity of the layer that has the blend mode to control the amount of effect it has.
+In my example, Multiply made my image too dark, but Soft Light gave it more contrast, which made my photo look better.

+Adjust the opacity of the layer that has the blend mode to control the amount of effect it has.
 For my photo, I reduced the opacity to around 65%.